1. All media credential requests must be submitted no later than TEN DAYS PRIOR to the event, NO EXCEPTIONS.

 RACE COURSE ACCESS & COURSE MARKINGS

-ALL MEDIA is required to stay back AT LEAST 50 FEET from the race course at all times.
-YOU ARE NOT ALLOWED TO STAND IN THE RACE COURSE FOR ANY REASON.
-If you are found on the course or within 50 feet of it by a Best in the Desert Official, your media privileges will be immediately revoked and you will be required to leave the event.
+ALL MEDIA is required to always stay back AT LEAST 100 FEET from the racecourse.
+YOU ARE NOT ALLOWED TO STAND IN THE RACECOURSE FOR ANY REASON.
+If you are found on the course or within 100 feet of it by a Best in the Desert Official, your media privileges will be immediately revoked, and you will be required to leave the event.
 You are also not permitted to drive on any part of the racecourse at any time.
 No Exceptions.

 Your course access for coverage of the race is governed by Best in the Desert and the BLM.
 You MUST ADHERE to these rules, or you will be removed.